aubrieta/recipes/markdown/white-chocolate-matcha-cookies.md

         note: or to taste

 steps:
-  - Heat [butter] on stove until it darkens.
+  - Heat [butter] on stove until it browns.
 Let cool.
   - Mix [all-purpose flour], [baking soda], and [matcha powder].
   - Roughly chop the [white chocolate bar] and set aside.
   - Add [table sugar] and [light brown sugar] to the butter.
 Mix in [eggs] and [vanilla extract].
   - Add dry mixture to wet mixture until a dough forms.
   - Fold in the white chocolate.
-  - Cover with plastic wrap and let rest for one hour in the fridge.
+  - Wrap and let rest for at least one hour in the fridge, or half an hour in the freezer.
   - Preheat 350F and line two cookie sheets with parchment paper.
   - Portion dough into handful-sized scoops and place on sheets.
   - Bake for 11 minutes and let cool completely before serving.